-- The teacher population of 40 teachers has declined by 33% over five years.
+- The teacher population of 38 teachers has stayed relatively flat over five years.

 |Institution Level||Less than 2 yrs||At least 2 but less than 4 years|

 |Total Faculty||38 staff||96 staff|

 |Total Enrollment||850 students||3,428 students|

 |# Full-Time Students||87 students||1,076 students|